Cousin: Gender-based distinctions

 A maternal cousin is a cousin that is related to the mother's side of the family, while a paternal cousin is a cousin that is related to the father's side of the family.
 This relationship is not necessarily reciprocal, as the maternal cousin of one person could be the paternal cousin of the other.
 In the example Basic family tree, Emma is David's maternal cousin and David is Emma's paternal cousin.

-Parallel and cross cousins on the other hand are reciprocal relationships.
+On the other hand, parallel and cross cousins are reciprocal relationships.
 Parallel cousins are descended from same-sex siblings.
 A parallel first cousin relationship exists when both the subject and relative are maternal cousins, or both are paternal cousins.
 Cross cousins are descendants from opposite-sex siblings.
 A cross first cousin relationship exists when the subject and the relative are maternal cousin and paternal cousin to each other.
 In the basic family tree example, David and Emma are cross cousins.

 Multiplicities

-Double cousins are relatives that are cousins from two different branches of the family tree.
+Double cousins are relatives who are cousins from two different branches of the family tree.
 This occurs when siblings, respectively, reproduce with different siblings from another family.
 This may also be referred to as "cousins on both sides".
 The resulting children are related to each other through both their parents and are thus doubly related.
 Double first cousins share both sets of grandparents.

 Half cousins are descended from half siblings and would share one grandparent.
 The children of two half siblings are first half cousins.
-If half siblings have children with another pair of half siblings, the resulting children would be double half first cousins.
+If half siblings have children with another pair of half siblings, the resulting children would be double half first cousins and would share one grandparent on each side.

 While there is no agreed upon term, it is possible for cousins to share three grandparents if a pair of half siblings had children with a pair of full siblings.

-Non-blood relations
+Cousins-in-law and non-blood relations

 Step-cousins are either stepchildren of an individual's aunt or uncle, nieces and nephews of one's step-parent, or the children of one's parent's step-sibling.
-A cousin-in-law is the cousin of a person's spouse or the spouse of a person's cousin.
+A cousin-in-law is the cousin of one's spouse, the spouse of one's cousin, or the spouse of one's spouse's cousin.